 Mackay, 1933

-Children from Pacific-Islander-Australian families went on strike to demand they be allowed to continue to attend the school they have gone to for years rather than be forced to go to a new, racially segregated, one.
+Children from Pacific-Islander-Australian families went on strike to demand they be allowed to continue to attend the school they had gone to for years rather than be forced to go to a new, racially segregated, one.

 Glenn Innes, 1938